irontec/ivozprovider/doc/sphinx/administration_portal/brand/invoicing/invoice_schedulers.rst

 - Type **'Max calls'** sets the quantity in the moment of the creation of the invoice to "Max calls" value of the client in that specific moment.

+- Type **'DDIs'** sets the quantity in the moment of the creation of the invoice to the number of DDIS matching criteria (all, national, international or belonging to specific country) in the client in that specific moment.

-.. tip:: "Max calls" value is retrieved from client configuration in the date specified in "Next execution".
+.. tip:: Non-static values are retrieved from client configuration in the date specified in "Next execution".
          Regenerating the invoice later will not modify assigned value, but you can adapt it manually to the desired value editing the fixed cost in Invoice section and regenerating the invoice.